MicahElliott/QWERkey/README.md

 least not without getting into advanced `setxkbmap` setup).
 So we're stuck with simply using `Mode_switch` for the symbols made available by the single _QRK_ key.
-However, you can feasibly use `Q` and `S` together with left-pinky-and-ring to make another modifier.
+However, you can feasibly use `Q` and `S` together with just the left pinky (or with left-pinky-and-ring) to make another modifier.
 This is how the num-pad (purple) is accessed.
 Anyway, I don't see a good place on the right side for another _QRK_ key.

 Choosing a _QRK_ location is quite tricky, since it needs to be a key that will not be followed very quickly by another; e.g., `.` is tricky